 top of page

-How to Find the Best Doula in Chicago: Interview Questions to Ask
+How to Find the Best Doula in Chicago: Interview Questions

 You've found some doulas to interview that might be the right fit.
 You've scheduled some interviews.
 Now what?
 Awkward conversations are not a necessity.
 As someone who has interviewed hundreds of people in both education and healthcare, I've got some questions to help make the best of your time with a prospective doula.